 “A common misconception is that it takes a long time to get started in cybersecurity and you’ve got to know a lot about everything,” said Jonathan S. Weissman, senior lecturer in the Computing Security Department at Rochester Institute of Technology (RIT) and instructor for RITx’s MicroMasters® Program in Cybersecurity.

 “There is some degree of truth to it, but it's a gradual process.
-It's not all at once.
-And if you want to do it right, of course, you've got to do that slowly but steadily.
 The more time you take to practice and refine your craft, the more successful you're going to be.”

 According to the US Bureau of Labor Statistics, the median annual wage for information security analysts was $103,590 in May 2020, while network and computer systems administrators typically earn a bit less ($84,810 annually, on average, in the US).

 What Skills Do Cybersecurity Analysts Need?
 Top Hard and Soft Cybersecurity Skills

 As a cybersecurity professional, you have the option to work in a wide variety of fields: Corporate databases, banking and office networks, military intelligence, and more.
 But for any of these, you will need to learn critical cybersecurity hard and soft skills to succeed.

 “A security mindset makes you go through the world a little bit paranoid, which is how we have to be,'' said Aspen Olmsted, adjunct professor at New York University’s Tandon School of Engineering and instructor for the Cybersecurity Fundamentals MicroBachelors® Program from NYUx.

 "A security mindset makes you go through the world a little bit paranoid."